-Every year, approximately 120 major organizations, both in Sumitomo Chemical and Group companies in Japan and overseas, conduct risk evaluations, assessing the probability of occurrence and the potential impact of various risks that could hinder the achievement of business objectives.
-These results are then aggregated to create a Group-wide priority risk map.
+Every year, approximately 120 major organizations, both in Sumitomo Chemical and Group companies around the world, conduct risk evaluations, assessing the probability of occurrence and the potential impact of various risks that could hinder the achievement of business objectives.
+These results are then aggregated by the Internal Control & Audit Department to create a Group-wide priority risk map.
 Based on this risk map, the Internal Control Committee identifies priority risks that require Group-wide countermeasures.
-In addition, our risk response coordination departments, which have been established for each priority risk, formulate a response plan for the entire Group, and each organization of the Group implements countermeasures in accordance with this plan.
-Moreover, the committee regularly receives reports on the progress of countermeasures and provides necessary instructions.
+Then, our risk response coordination departments, which have been established for each priority risk, formulate a response plan for the entire Group, and each organization of the Group implements countermeasures in accordance with this plan.
+Moreover, the committee regularly receives reports on the progress of countermeasures and gives necessary instructions.

 ●To ensure the Group can comprehensively manage various risks that could hinder it from achieving its business objectives, the Risk Response Coordination Departments have cooperated to create a list of risk items.